How to Grow an Herb Garden From Seed

 Some herbs do better when the growing tip is pinched, it keeps them from becoming too leggy and encourages branching.

 In late spring, when the herb plants are big enough, and the season is right according to the requirements of each variety, it is finally time to plant the herbs outdoors in the tilled and fertilized garden.

 Before you move your plants out for good, expose them to the sun and the weather slowly, for few hours each day, avoiding the hottest hours, when the sun is too direct, and bringing them inside at night when the temperature drops.
 The young leaves are not used to direct sun, and like our skin, may get burned.

 After a few days of acclimatizing, you can finally plant them in your garden.

 Starting Herbs Outdoors From Seeds

-Most herbs can be grown from seed right in the garden, and in some cases it is the best way to go, like for: borage, fennel, parsley, sesame, and more.
+Most herbs can be grown from seed right in the garden; oftentimes that is the best way to go, like for borage, fennel, parsley, sesame, and more.